-Homeowners can eliminate these troublesome vermin by sealing garbage containers.
-They can also set traps, poison baits, and electronic devices, and have a pet cat or dog to stave off a population of vermin.
+Homeowners can eliminate or control these troublesome vermin by sealing garbage containers.
+There are several ways the homeowners can do to kill the rats.
+They can also set traps, poison baits, and electronic devices and have a pet cat or dog to stave off a population of vermin.

 Call a Professional Pest Control Company to Get Rid of Rats Nests

-When you find a rodent nest in your kitchen, anywhere in the house, barn, or any place else on your property, you want to get rid of it.
+When you find what look like a rodent nest in your kitchen, anywhere in the house, barn, or any place else on your property, you want to get rid of it.
 You need help from a rodent removal expert to get rid of these vermin!
-For the best pest control and rodent removal, and affordable cost to exterminate rats, call A.N.T.
+For the best pest control and rodent removal and affordable cost to exterminate rats, call A.N.T.
 Pest Control.

 We are a professional pest control company that knows how to take care of an infestation of rodents.
 Call us today and schedule a time for us to come out and start setting traps to make your property rodent-free.